-The creation of the TRZ concept dates to Texas legislation first enacted by Senate Bill 1266 (SB 1266) during the 80th legislative session in 2007.
-TRZs are innovative tools that allow local governments to raise funds to help pay for transportation improvements using all or part of the incremental growth in property and sales taxes from a designated area around the project.
+The creation of the TRZ concept dates to Texas legislation first enacted by Senate Bill 1266 (SB 1266) in the 80th Legislative Session in 2007.
+TRZs are an innovative tool that allows local governments to raise funds to help pay for transportation improvements using all or part of the incremental growth in property and sales taxes from a designated area around the project.
 SB 1266 amended Chapter 222 of the Transportation Code, and the TRZ provisions appear in §§ 222.105-107.
 SB 1266 laid the foundation for the development of two types of TRZs-municipal TRZs and county TRZs (1).
 Since SB 1266 was first enacted, a number of municipal and county TRZs have been established in different communities throughout the state.

 After 2007, the TRZ legal framework evolved in subsequent legislative sessions as a response to first implementers and their experiences with technical issues that were present in the legislation as originally conceived in SB 1266.
 The bills approved by the legislature since then have modified or expanded the use and types of TRZs or simply clarified the process or requirements to establish one.
-During the 83rd legislative session in 2013, the legislature filed and enacted three bills into law that extended the TRZ concept to other types of projects and/or jurisdictions:
+During the 83rd Legislative session in 2013, the legislature filed and enacted three bills into law that extended the TRZ concept to other types of projects and/or jurisdictions: